ouwou/discord-undocumented/index.md

 ### Member Verification Gate and Guild Applications

 Guilds with the feature `MEMBER_VERIFICATION_GATE_ENABLED` require new members to verify themselves
-Some of the unknown information is probably easy to find, but I don't have access to a community server
 Guilds may also create forms that users submit in order to apply for access to a guild

 #### Get Member Verification Gate